Inference in Difference-in-Differences: How Much Should We Trust in Independent Clusters?: The Inference Problem

-where $\widehat{W}_j = \nabla \hat{\widetilde \eta}_{j}$, which is a linear combination of the residuals of the TWFE regression, $\hat{\widetilde \eta}_{jt}$.
-Assuming independence across $j$, the CRVE provides asymptotically valid inference when $N_1,N_0 \rightarrow \infty$.
-If $W_j$ is correlated across $j$, however, then not taking such spatial correlation into account can lead to severe underestimation of the true standard error, resulting in over-rejection.
+Now consider a setting in which treatment allocation is such that units that are exposed to similar shocks are also more likely to be allocated into the same treatment status.
+Then, once we condition on $\mathbf{D} = \mathbf{d}$, we should expect a strong correlation between $W_j$ and $W_{j'}$ if $j$ and $j'$ received the same treatment allocation.
+In such cases, not taking such spatial correlation into account can lead to over-rejection.
 The intuition is the following.
-Imagine there is an unobserved variable in $W_j$ that equally affects all treated groups, but does not affect the control groups.\footnote{We assume that the expected value of this variable is equal to zero conditional on $ \mathbf{d}$, so that the presence of such correlated shock does not affect the identification assumption of the DID model.} If the null $H_0: \alpha=0$ is true, then, from equation (\ref{alpha}), we have that $\hat \alpha = \frac{1}{N_1} \sum_{j \in \mathcal{I}_1} W_j - \frac{1}{N_0} \sum_{j \in \mathcal{I}_0} W_j$.
-Therefore, under the null, finding a ``large'' value for $\hat \alpha$ would only be possible if many of those $W_j$ for $j \in \mathcal{I}_1$ were positive.\footnote{Or when many of those $W_j$ for $j \in \mathcal{I}_0$ are negative.} If we (mistakenly) assume that $W_j$ are all independent, we would attribute a much lower probability that such event may happen relative to when we take into account that those $W_j$'s might be correlated, leading to over-rejection.
+Imagine there is an unobserved variable in $W_j$ that equally affects all treated units, but does not affect the control units.\footnote{We assume that the expected value of this variable is equal to zero conditional on $\mathbf{D}= \mathbf{d}$, so the presence of such correlated shock does not affect the identification assumption of the DID model.} If the null $H_0: \bar \alpha=0$ is true, then $\hat \alpha = \frac{1}{N_1} \sum_{j \in \mathcal{I}_1} W_j - \frac{1}{N_0} \sum_{j \in \mathcal{I}_0} W_j$.
+Therefore, under the null, finding a ``large'' value for $\hat \alpha$ would only be possible if many of those $W_j$ for $j \in \mathcal{I}_1$ were positive, and/or many of those $W_j$ for $j \in \mathcal{I}_0$ are negative.
+We would consider that this event has a lower probability than the true one if we (mistakenly) assume that $W_j$ are independent, leading to over-rejection.